When you need to make a variable with global scope in React, you can do it in two different ways.

 For further information, you can look at the documentation of Create React App or Next.js.

-Unlike state and props, the global variables you declared inside window
+Unlike state and props, the global variables you declared inside the window

 or process.env

-If you want global variables that gets tracked by React and update your UI according to its changes, then you need to use the Context API.
+If you want global variables that get tracked by React and update your UI according to its changes, then you need to use React Context API instead.